semrush/intergalactic/website/docs/components/select/select.md

 - Inform the user that the choice is limited.
 This can be done, for example, by putting a [Hint](/style/typography/typography#hints_hint_links) next to the input's label.
 Also, you can add a tooltip to the items in the `disabled` state that explains why they got this state.

 ::: tip
-We recommend hiding the "Select all" and "Deselect all" buttons for lists with limitations because, for such cases, the user cannot select or deselect all options due to limitations.
+We recommend hiding the "Select all" and "Deselect all" buttons for lists with limitations because, for such cases, the user can't select or deselect all options due to limitations.
 :::

 ![](static/multiselect-limit.png)